open-component-model/ocm/docs/ocm/operations.md

 - **`UploadComponentDescriptor(ComponentDescriptor-YAML) error`**

-  Persist a serialized form of the descriptor of a [component version](model.md#component-versions)  with its component identity and version name in way so that is retrievable again using this identity.
+  Persist a serialized form of the descriptor of a [component version](model.md#component-versions)  with its component identity and version name in way so that it is retrievable again using this identity.

 - **`GetComponentDescriptor(ComponentId, VersionName) (ComponentDescriptor-YAML, error)`**